mdsol/clojure-mauth-client/README.md

 You do **NOT** need to jump through hoops to use this library.
 Simple is as simple does.

+## Building

+Either use the built jar, or `lein jar` to build one based on source.

 ## Usage

 First, you need to give the library your `App UUID`, `MAuth Private Key` and `MAuth Service URL`.